All Products

 Step 1: Add an identity source

-An identity source provides identity authentication for enterprise employees.
-SASE supports third-party and self-managed identity authentication systems.
-Supported identity sources include Lightweight Directory Access Protocol (LDAP), DingTalk, WeCom, Lark, Identity as a Service (IDaaS), and custom identity sources.
-If your business uses multiple identity sources, you can configure all of them.
-This lets you use SASE services with different identity sources.
+An identity source authenticates enterprise employees.
+SASE supports third-party and self-managed identity sources, including LDAP, DingTalk, WeCom, Lark, IDaaS, and custom identity sources.
+If your business uses multiple identity sources, you can configure them all to use SASE with different identities.

-This topic uses a custom identity source as an example to demonstrate how to verify this feature.
+This topic uses a custom identity source as an example.

 1. Log on to the Secure Access Service Edge console.

-2. In the navigation pane on the left, choose Identity Authentication > Identity Access.
+2. In the left-side navigation pane, choose Identity Authentication > Identity Access.

 3. Click the Identity synchronization tab, and then click Create IdP.